heyjva/support/src/green/troubleshooting/resetting-the-device-using-sd-card.md

 {% endprereq %}
 {% endsteps %}

-> **Note**
+{% hazard "notice" %}

+**Risk of losing your configuration**

-> This process clears the data disk on your Green.
+This process clears the data disk on your Green.
 Unless you [create a backup](https://www.home-assistant.io/common-tasks/general/#backups), you will lose all data and configuration settings.

-> A device reset wipes the data partition of your device.
+- A device reset wipes the data partition of your device.
 It removes all user data as well as Home Assistant Core, Supervisor, and any installed add-ons.
 The Home Assistant Operating System stays on the system.
-> Once a device wipe is initiated, the data partition is marked as to be cleared on boot.
+- Once a device wipe is initiated, the data partition is marked as to be cleared on boot.
 Then, the system reinstalls the latest version of all Home Assistant components.

+- To avoid losing data and configuration settings, [create a backup](https://www.home-assistant.io/common-tasks/general/#backups) and [define a backup location](https://www.home-assistant.io/common-tasks/general/#defining-backup-locations) outside of your Home Assistant.

+{% endhazard %}

 ## To copy the Home Assistant Green OS to the SD card